bryan-2006/snakebyte/README.md

 - **Redis** (Caching content & not soley relying on Supabase)

-# SnakeByte EC2 Deployment Guide (for Future Me)
+# SnakeBytes EC2 Deployment Guide (for Future Me)

-This guide walks you through how to deploy your local SnakeByte project to your AWS EC2 instance using `rsync`, Docker Compose, and Caddy.
+This guide walks you through how to deploy your local SnakeBytes project to your AWS EC2 instance using `rsync`, Docker Compose, and Caddy.

 ---